f5businessdevelopment/bdOtelLab/docs/ex1.md

 ### Troubleshooting - *"Sorry...something must be misconfigured"*
 Now that you are equipped with a very limited understanding of how the sample application is instrumented for OpenTelemetry, you can start the application.

-From the VS Code UI, open a new terminal window via the top menu bar.
+From the VS Code UI, switch to the terminal window via the lower tab bar.
 From the terminal window start the application by entering the following commands:

 ```cd theLabApp```